johnsl01/SwingListener/README.md

 The handler threads read the incoming data and send it back to the gui process via an exposed method.

-(Please don't assume that any of this implementation is a good way of doing what it is attempting to do - but it does work so it may be a starting point for experementation).
+(Please don't assume that any of this implementation is a good way of doing what it is attempting to do - but it does work so it may be a starting point for experimentation).

 johnsl - Feb 2019.